- Home

 - What are the best and worst sleeping positions?

-If you’re currently struggling with pain, injury, health issues, or find it difficult to fall asleep, you may benefit from switching up your sleeping position.
+Personal preferences aside, a good sleeping position supports the natural curvature of the spine.
+So, if you’re currently struggling with pain, injury, health issues, or find it difficult to fall asleep, you may benefit from switching things up.

-With that said, here are four different sleeping positions; what they’re good for, when they should be avoided, and how to modify them.
+With that said, here are four different sleeping positions: what they’re good for, when they should be avoided, and how to modify them.

 What makes a good sleeping position?

-For example, sleeping on your back or side is considered to be better than sleeping on your stomach, because it’s easier to keep the spine supported and balanced.
+For example, sleeping on your back or side is considered better than sleeping on your stomach, because it’s easier to keep the spine supported and balanced.
 This reduces pressure on spinal tissues and allows muscles to relax and recover overnight.

 What are the best and worst sleeping positions?